Mehak97/udacity-kafka-streams/classroom/exercises/lesson1/exercise1.md

 To check that our topic was successfully created, lets repeat the command to list topics with a slight modification:

-`kafka-topics --list --bootstrap-server PLAINTEXT://localhost:9092 --topic "my-first-topic"`
+`kafka-topics --list --zookeeper localhost:2181 --topic "my-first-topic"`

 Now, a single topic should be printed, like so: